Colorado Signs HB 26-1007 Into Law: The Highest US Plug-In Solar Limit at 1,920W

-Colorado is poised to become one of the most permissive plug-in solar states in the country.
-HB 26-1007 — titled “Improve Customer Use of Distributed Energy Resources” — sets a 1,920W system limit, the highest of any US plug-in solar law drafted to date.
+Colorado is now one of the most permissive plug-in solar states in the country.
+Governor Jared Polis signed HB 26-1007 — titled “Improve Customer Use of Distributed Energy Resources” — into law on May 7, 2026.
+The law sets a 1,920W system limit, the highest of any US plug-in solar law to date.
 That's 60% more capacity than Utah's and Maine's 1,200W limits, and it fundamentally changes what's possible for Colorado renters and homeowners.

 Why 1,920W Is a Big Deal